dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 Found 7 errors
 ```

-As you can see the message spawns on several lines, and you often need all the information flow gives you to understand what's wrong.
+As you can see the message spawns on several lines, and you often need all the information `flow` gives you to understand what's wrong.

 Thus, it's not very practical to have it run as a `vim-ale` linter (although it's doable).

-Also note I want to run `flow` not as often as the tests or eslint.
+Also note I want to run `flow` not as often as the tests or `eslint`.
 It takes quite a while to think about the correct annotation to use, and it's a completely different mind process than writing new tests, refactoring code or implementing features.

 So, with that in mind, here's the solution I've found.